James

 One fabulous move that gives a taste of this technique is to dispense with the dialect that Twain made use of.
 Early on, James explains that “slave English” is just a useful cover to secure enslaved folks’ welfare.
 By constantly using a lower-registered dialect, whites are constantly affirmed in their beliefs about their position and are thus less likely to meddle or take notice of the enslaved person’s activities or body.4 It makes the book much more readable than its core reference.

 As James moves about the river, there is action and there are picaresque episodes, but there’s also James’ poetic sensibility, his humor, and his anger.
-Everett’s mordant sense of humor is also on display: James argues the finer economic points of slavery with Locke who seems to forget he’s taking to a man whose flesh has borne the whip.
-In another near-death episode, Cunegonde from Candide explains that the reason capital is so helpful to police under slavery is that the equipment (that is, James) is mortgaged.
-It’s a reminder from Everett that it’s easy to see slavery as a social ill between owner and owned, but he’s not going to let the banks off the hook.
-They and their system fueled slavery – and they’re still doing business on Wall Street, literally, today.
-Everett occasionally finds space to toss in some humor e.g. James joining a minstrel group and being a black man performing being a white man in blacker blackface to be acceptably Black.
+Everett’s mordant sense of humor is also on display: James argues the finer economic points of slavery with an imaginary Locke who seems to forget he’s lecturing a man whose flesh has borne the whip.
+In another near-death episode, Cunegonde from Candide explains that the reason capital is so helpful to police enforcing slavery is that the equipment (that is, James) is mortgaged.
+It’s a reminder from Everett that it’s easy to see slavery as a social ill between owner and owned, but he’s not going to let capital off the hook.
+Wall Street, in abolitionist New York, was built by the enslaved.
+Another farcical bit of humor hinges on James joining a minstrel group and being a black man performing being a white man in blackface to be acceptably Black.
+Outside of the story, we can all ask who is Black and who is Black Enough – themes on display in his other work Erasure (which I haven’t read) or it’s film adaptation American Fiction (which I thoroughly enjoyed).

 It’s a very interesting series of vignettes and then Everett drops a bomb at about the two-thirds mark.
 It’s such a fascinating turn to the story, I don’t want to spoil it and am thus hiding it below.